The following countries are signatories of the Declaration of the Ministerial Conference of the Khartoum Process, also

 - the European Commission, the European External Action Service (EEAS) and the African Union Commission.

-Chair: The current Chair of the Khartoum Process is Eritrea, preceded by Italy.
-The first chairmanship at the establishment of the Process was Egypt, followed by Ethiopia in 2017.
+Chair: The current Chair of the Khartoum Process is Eritrea.
+The first chairmanship at the establishment of the Process was Egypt, followed by the UK in 2016, Ethiopia in 2017, and Italy in 2018.

 ICMPD supports the Khartoum Process Secretariat by: